Diabetes in Dogs

 Obesity greatly reduces tissue responsiveness to insulin and makes diabetes difficult to control.
 If your dog is overweight, therefore, he needs to be placed on a

-high-fiber, high-carbohydrate weight-reducing diet.
-As the pet loses weight, less insulin will
+weight-reducing diet.
+As the pet loses weight, less insulin will be needed.

 To prevent severe hyperglycemia after eating, ration the food into equal portions and feed your dog 2 to 3 times a day, offered prior to the insulin injections.